-The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the (entity type)'s internal control over financial reporting or on compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions and the results of that testing, and not to provide an opinion on the effectiveness of the (entity type)'s internal control over financial reporting or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the (entity type)'s internal control over financial reporting and compliance.
 Accordingly, this communication is not suitable for any other purpose.